divan/gobenchui/README.md

 ## Contribute

-My frontend JS code sucks, because I'm not frontend developer, so if you want to design and implement new better web UI - you're more than welcome.
+My frontend JS code sucks, just because, so if you want to design and implement new better web UI - you're more than welcome.

 Make sure to run `go generate` to regenerate assets.
 Or use GOBENCHUI_DEV env variable to read assets from filesystem.